munificent/craftinginterpreters/book/evaluating-expressions.md

 </aside>

-Like truthiness, the equality logic is hoisted out into a separate method:
+Like truthiness, the equality logic is hoisted out into a separate method.

 ^code is-equal